carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - Unlimited throughput and low latency (<10ms on publish and receive)
   - **Can have duplicate messages** (At least once delivery)
   - **Can have out of order messages** (best effort ordering)
+- Integration: It can be configured to scale EC2 instances using Auto Scaling based on the number of jobs waiting in the SQS queue.
+It can be used the backlog per instance metric with the target value being the acceptable backlog per instance to maintain.
 - Consumer (can be EC2 instance or lambda function) **poll** the messages in batches (upto 10 messages) and delete them from queue after processing.
 If don’t delete, they stay in Queue and may process multiple times.
   - Exam Tip: Amazon SQS is pull-based (polling) not push-based (use SNS for push-based).
   - Polling types: